spirosmouratis/nd00333-capstone/starter_file/README.md

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.

+The dataset is quire large (140Mb csv file).
+I tried to upload it in my google drive and feed it from a link but there issues with the format. <br>
+So I did load the dataset manualy in the Azure Studio dataset section.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?